noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 MuJoCo (Multi-Joint dynamics with Contact) is a high-performance physics engine designed for simulating articulated structures in contact-rich environments.
 It is widely used in robotics, reinforcement learning, and biomechanics due to its speed, accuracy, and modeling flexibility.

 > We used MuJoCo to simulate a wheel-legged robot learning robust balance strategies.
 The simulation incorporated randomized terrain, friction variation, and noisy joint feedback.
-Accurate contact modeling helped improve controller generalization from simulation to reality (sim2real).
+Accurate contact modeling helped improve controller generalization from simulation to reality.

 ### ⚙️ Core Simulation Principles